jakkemper/oTreeS4_repo/README.md

 ## Description of apps

-- gbat_randomized
+- GBAT_group_treatment_timeout
   - This app combines three funtionalities: Participants are matched on waiting page, if possible, into groups of two.
 If participants have to wait too long, they are forwarded to a single player app.
 At the group level, two treatment conditions are randomised.

-- extra_model_longitudinal
+- public_goods_bots_for_dropouts
-  - This app has the functionality to store participant data in an extra model (see the [oTree documentation](https://otree.readthedocs.io/en/latest/misc/advanced.html#extramodel)) for use at a later time
+  - This is a simple public goods game where dropouts are replaced by bots.
+Players who remained in the experiment are not aware that they are playing with bots.

 ## Licence
 All apps presented here are licensed under the MIT open source license.